NoBlackBoxes/LastBlackBox/course/buildabrain/session_1/README.md

 # Build a Brain : Session 1 - Sensors
 In this session we will learn how electricity can be used to create "sensors" (inputs for our robot brain).
 Sesnors can measure anything we want we want our robot to know about the world (light, temperature, pressure, sound, etc.).
-We will open the following "black boxes" during this session:
-- Atoms (01), Electrons (01), Sensors (01)
+> Atoms (01), Electrons (01), Sensors (01)

 ## Atoms
-> "Let's start at the very beginning, a very good place to start". - *R&H*
+"Let's start at the very beginning, a very good place to start". - *R&H*

 - *Watch this video*: [Structure and the Periodic Table](https://vimeo.com/1000458082)

 <img src="../../../boxes/electrons/_data/images/dipole_field_template.png" alt="dipole field template" height="250" style="border: 2px solid #000000;"/>

-  - When you need it **(and you will)**, then you can find the periodic table [here](../../../boxes/atoms/card/periodic_table.png)
+When you need it **(and you will)**, then you can find the periodic table [here](../../../boxes/atoms/card/periodic_table.png)

 ## Electrons
 - *Watch this video*: [Voltage](https://vimeo.com/1000730032)